-The Ministry of Education is responsible for inspection and quality assurance and has fully detailed its approach in the Danish Approach to Quality in line with the EQAVET principles.
+The Ministry of Children and Education is responsible for inspection and quality assurance and has fully detailed its approach in the Danish Approach to Quality in line with the EQAVET principles.
 An important aspect of the quality assurance is output monitoring of VET providers, including output targets and indicators.
 Although the Ministry has the overall responsibility, other actors play important roles, namely the social partners, in particular trade committees and local training committees, but also the trainees themselves, as well as enterprises through employer associations.

 An important part of the monitoring of the VET providers is organized through the “Action plan for increased implementation” (Handleplan for øget gennemførelse).
 This is a performance and management tool that every provider is required to use in their quality and strategy work.